Raflidikap/Bakatoon/README.md

 # Bakatoon

-Bakatoon is an application to generate a MBTI test.
+Bakatoon is an application to test your MBTI.

 #Let's See Your Own Personality